 Length

 When shopping for a splitboard, try to avoid the arbitrary assumption that you need to size up.
-It’s a pitfall to think that because it’s the backcountry, you need a bigger, more aggressive board.
+It’s a pitfall to think that because itโs the backcountry, you need a bigger, more aggressive board.
 Splitboards are designed to flourish in mixed conditions and to help you float in powder.
-You won’t need extra length for that.
+You wonโt need extra length for that.

 Length should primarily be determined by three factors: rider weight, skill level, and expectations.
 Rider weight should be your starting point, and we suggest sticking within the board’s manufacturer-recommended weight range.
 That weight range can be rather large.
-Less-aggressive riders or riders looking for casual experiences should pick a length in the middle-to-lower half of the weight chart.
-More-aggressive riders and those stepping into bigger terrain, don’t be afraid to select the longest recommended length or beyond.

 Longer boards can quickly become too much to handle.
 Meaning, it can be difficult to navigate gladed terrain or initiate turns in consequential areas.
 Stick with a size that makes you comfortable.
-Don’t deviate too much from what you would typically ride at the resort.
+Donโt deviate too much from what you would typically ride at the resort.

 Width

 This is where it pays to be a splitboarder.
 We have way fewer options regarding width than our brethren in the ski world, making our decisions easier.
 Every splitboard out there is pretty wide compared to skis.
-You don’t need different widths for different depths of snow.
-You don’t have the option to go skinnier to save weight.
+You donโt need different widths for different depths of snow.
+You donโt have the option to go skinnier to save weight.

 In our test fleet of boards, the waist width never varied by more than 1 cm between boards.
-When comparing board waists, typically the width increases by approximately 1 cm, if the board is a “wide” iteration.
+When comparing board waists, typically the width increases by approximately 1 cm, if the board is a โwideโ iteration.
 For example, the Jones Solution Splitboard in a 161 length has a width of 25.2 cm.
 The 162 version has a width of 26.3 cm.

-Our same recommendation for length carries over to width — stick with what you know.
+Our same recommendation for length carries over to width โ stick with what you know.
 For splitboarding, you should have enough snowboard experience to know if your boot size requires a wide board.
 If it does, stick with that rule.
-If you don’t typically ride a wide board we don’t recommend getting one as your backcountry rig either.
+If you donโt typically ride a wide board we donโt recommend getting one as your backcountry rig either.

-Materials and Weight
+Materials & Weight

-Materials used in splitboard construction don’t vary that much from what is seen in traditional solid boards.
+Materials used in splitboard construction donโt vary that much from what is seen in traditional solid boards.
 However, the layup and the amount of each material typically differ between solids and splits.
 The reason for this is to accomplish two main goals.
 First, keep the boards lighter in weight.
 Second, to compensate for the added torsional flex that’s created by the cut running down the board’s gut.

 The core materials used in splitboards tend to prioritize lighter-weight woods such as aspen, paulownia, beech, or bamboo.
 These woods will often dominate the majority of the board’s core.
 To achieve better pop or to increase stiffness and dampness, brands employ dense wood stringers down the board’s length.
 A couple of types are ash or poplar.
-Other boards use carbon fiber stringers to achieve an even stiffer flex and damper feel.
-Carbon is a great way to add dampness while keeping down weight.
-A good example of this is the Weston Ridgeline Splitboard, which weighs 2,740 grams.
-That’s 640 grams less than the non-carbon version of this same splitboard.

 Speaking of weight, splitboards are not going to be the lightest setup on any given skin track.
 They are lighter than they used to be.
 But the purpose of a splitboard demands a certain width that can only be reduced so far.
 Be conscious of the board’s weight.
-But don’t be driven to the wrong board for your riding style for the sake of a few ounces.
-For instance, the Never Summer Proto felt the heaviest under foot but had the best downhill performance of the lot.
+But donโt be driven to the wrong board for your riding style for the sake of a few ounces.
+For instance, the Never Summer Proto felt the heaviest underfoot but had the best downhill performance of the lot.ย

-Flex and Dampness
+Flex & Dampness

 Flexibility and dampness often go hand in hand.
 The two design details are primarily determined by the materials and greatly impact the way a board performs.